dgaydukov/cert-aws/sa/README.md

 * create site-to-site vpn with 2 locations so each of this can communicate with each other using VPN CloudHub (each location is imitated by separate vpc)
 * use kinesis sdk and try java data streaming.
 In all example firehose consume data from data streams, but can we directly send dota to it without data streams?
 * solve final test for saa
-* add logic to `sa/cloudformation/custom-resource/handler.yml` to update `ResponseURL` (pre-sign s3 url)
+* Github Project: add logic to `sa/cloudformation/custom-resource/handler.yml` to update `ResponseURL` (pre-sign s3 url)
-* add resource handler to validate ACM Certificate, so you can automate `sa/cloudformation/elb-asg-route53-acm.yml` template, no more need to manually update route53 record
+* Github Project: add resource handler to validate ACM Certificate, so you can automate `sa/cloudformation/elb-asg-route53-acm.yml` template, no more need to manually update route53 record
+* Github Project: use spot instance to handle sqs, use `AWS::Events::Rule` to catch termination notice and put message into second queue.
+Monitor second queue, when instance would be stopped - stop requesting new messages from queue, finish processing remaining messages and quit